GIS-squad/learn/copernicus_marine.md

 Don't use `force_download` as it has been deprecated in 2.0 and data sizes are very large!!

+In [get.py](/copernicus_marine/get.py) we download some sea current data for the entire world on 2023/12/1 which is about 1.9GB of data.

 ## Netcdf-HDF5

 Almost all the data URLs are to time-chunked or geo-chunked object data stores using zarr for chunking.